AAP latches on to Gujarat hooch tragedy to attack BJP; defends Delhi govt's excise policy | Politics

 ''Crores of rupees come... that is why they are opposing the Arvind Kejriwal government's new excise policy which has put a check on the spurious liquor business in the national capital,'' Singh, also the AAP's national spokesperson, said at another press conference.

 He termed the death of the people in the latest hooch tragedy in Gujarat as ''murder'' and held the Gujarat chief minister responsible for the deaths ''As many as 28 people have so far died despite the fact that the village head had made a written request to the local police few months ago for taking action to stop the sale and purchase of spurious liquor in the area,'' Singh added.
+Hitting back, the Delhi BJP said it is ''regrettable'' that AAP leaders are trying to use a ''mishap'' in Gujarat to justify their government's new excise policy which is ''inundated by corruption''.

+In a statement, party spokesperson Praveen Shankar Kapoor alleged that the policy is ''inundated by corruption'' and sought to know from AAP leaders why the Kejriwal government allowed a relief of Rs 144 crore to liquor vendors and gave an incentive of Rs 15 per carton of foreign liquor to them. ''Why they gave licenses to blacklisted companies like Khao Gali Restaurants?
+Why they gave license to shell firms flouted by liquor manufacturers in violation of norms?
+Why does the government want to open liquor vends in residential areas?'' the BJP spokesperson also asked.
 PTI PK SRY